 One of the famous beaches in Phuket, Thailand is the Patong Beach.
 This crescent-shaped beach features a two kilometer strip of fine sand.
 From November to April, the sea is calm and flat due to the northeast monsoon.
 During the southwest monsoon from May to October, the weather doesn’t play nice, creating large and dangerous waves.

-Tourists can engage in different activities such as snorkelling, scuba diving, sailing, and surfing.
-Travellers can also go parasailing or jet-skiing.
+Tourists can engage in different activities such as snorkeling, scuba diving, sailing, and surfing.
+Travelers can also go parasailing or jet-skiing.
 There are many operators, boat drivers, and beach vendors that offer these types of water activities.
-For travellers who want to ease body aches as they suffer from long travel hours, masseuses can be hired to give a relaxing and soothing massage.
+For travelers who want to ease body aches as they suffer from long travel hours, masseuses can be hired to give a relaxing and soothing massage.